 Students are responsible for work missed during an absence for any cause.
-If absences jeopardize progress in a course, the student's instructor may submit a "Course Warning Report" to the student.
-If a student continues absences that jeopardize progress in a course after the "Course Warning Report", an instructor may drop such a student from the course; and any drop initiated by an instructor for a student's lack of attendance past the drop date is recorded on the student's permanent record with a grade of "WF".
+If missing coursework jeopardizes progress in a course, the student's instructor may submit a warning to the student.
+The student will need to meet with the retention specialist to discuss and follow up with a plan in order to complete coursework.
+If a student continues missing coursework after the warning and meeting with the retention specialist, the instructor may drop such a student from the course; and any drop initiated by an instructor for a student's lack of engagement past the drop date is recorded on the student's permanent record with a grade of "WF".